 What are some bad habits you might find with your breathing strategies?

-- Holding your breath: There are a few times this is appropriate, such as lifting a really heavy weight that requires a high level of pressure support or reaching something very high that requires maximum stability.
-Sometimes we hold our breath for movement more often that we realize.
-Breath holding when it is not necessary can affect the function of the canister, and this can be problematic when dealing with issues such as urinary leakage or low back pain.
+- Holding your breath: There are a few times this is appropriate, such as lifting a really heavyweight that requires a high level of pressure support or reaching something very high that requires maximum stability.
+Sometimes we hold our breath for movement more often than we realize.
+Breath-holding, when it is not necessary, can affect the function of the canister, and this can be problematic when dealing with issues such as urinary leakage or low back pain.